Skip to content

 If you are experiencing a mental health emergency, please call 911, or go to your nearest emergency department.

 You feel things are going well, and you want to keep it that way.
-Or perhaps you’re managing ok overall, but you know that you could do more to take time to yourself, clear your head, or manage stressful situations more pro-actively.
+Or, perhaps you’re managing okay overall, but you know that you could do more to take time for yourself, clear your head, or manage stressful situations more proactively.

-If this describes you, a family member, a valued worker on the farm or someone in the farming community, here are some resources to help maintain current state of mental health and wellness.
+If this describes you, a family member, a valued worker on the farm, or someone in the farming community, it’s important to be proactive about your mental health and well-being.

 We have a number of physical items to support mental health available at Farm Safety Nova Scotia.
-You can request your mental health kit which include a stress ball, ear plugs, tissue pack, original poem, nutrition sheets and breathing cards by e-mailing info@farmsafetyns.ca.
+You can request your mental health kit which include a stress ball, ear plugs, tissues, a poem on farmer resiliency, healthy eating resources and breathing cards by e-mailing info@farmsafetyns.ca.

 Reach out.
 Get Help.
 Feel Better.

-The Farm Family Support Center is a confidential, short term counselling and advisory service to help farmers and their families manage and reduce the stressful issues of life including mental health, legal, financial and more.
-Farmers and their families have access to up to 3 hours of service per issue at no cost.
+The Farm Family Support Line is a confidential, short term counselling and advisory service to help farmers, their families and their employees manage and reduce the stressful issues of life including mental health, legal, financial and more.
+Farmers, their families and their employees have unlimited access to services at no cost.

 Call for confidential and immediate support 24/7/365.

-The Farm Family Support Line is managed as a Member Assistance Program by Morneau Shepell, funded by Farm Safety Nova Scotia.
+The Farm Family Support Line is managed as an Employee Assistance Program by Telus Health, funded by Farm Safety Nova Scotia.

-Learn more about our Farm Family Support Centre >
+Learn more about our Farm Family Support Line >

 Obtenga más información sobre nuestro Centro de apoyo para familias agrícolas>